-No world-writable files were found inside of the TOE's data directories.
+The evaluator verified there are no world-writable files present in the TOE's application data directories.

-2.4.2 FMT_MEC_EXT.1 Supported Configuration Mechanism
+2.4.2 FMT MEC EXT.1 Supported Configuration Mechanism

 The evaluator shall review the TSS to identify the application's configuration options (e.g. settings) and determine whether these are stored and set using the mechanisms supported by the platform or implemented by the application in accordance with the PP-Module for File Encryption.
 At a minimum the TSS shall list settings related to any SFRs and any settings that are mandated in the operational guidance in response to an SFR.